Discover the Life Changing Benefits of a Healthy Pelvic Floor

 - Urinary incontinence and stress urinary incontinence: Conditions involving loss of bladder control.
 The severity ranges from occasionally leaking urine when coughing or sneezing to having an urge to urinate that's so sudden and strong you don't get to a toilet in time.

 At the Pelvic Health and Wellness Center, we provide specialized services needed to help you live a fuller, healthier and more confident life.
 Our specialists work together to develop a personalized plan that will help you return to the activities you enjoy.
 Our services include:

-Pelvic Health Testimonial
+Pelvic Health Testimonials

 - Bladder or bowel incontinence management: Treatment may include medication, biofeedback, exercise, dietary changes, and an emphasis on healthy lifestyle choices.

 - Chronic pelvic pain and interstitial cystitis management: Treatment may include medication, biofeedback, exercise, dietary changes and an emphasis on healthy lifestyle choices.

 - Cystoscopy: A procedure using a thin tube with a camera and light on the end (cystoscope) to see inside the urinary tract and bladder.

 - Oral medication: Medication taken by mouth and used to improve bladder or bowel function, or reduce symptoms of discomfort.